 Bake the cookies for a few minutes until the edges start to turn golden brown.
 Allow the cookies to cool for a few minutes on the pan, then carefully transfer them to a cooling rack.
 Enjoy cookies warm, or let them cool completely.

 These caramel apple cider cookies are such a delicious fall cookie.
-They’re bursting with the flavors of fall in every single bite!
-They’re so soft and chewy, and the gooey caramel in the middle is near perfection!
+They’re bursting with apple flavor in every single bite!
+The cookies have the best chewy centers, slightly crispy edges, and the gooey caramel in the middle is near perfection!

 Looking for more apple recipes?